jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 # Redaction

-Since the "geofeed" link objects in the "links" array of an IP Network object are optional, the Redaction by Removal method [@?I-D.ietf-regext-rdap-redacted] MUST be used when redacting them.
+Since the Geofeed link objects in the "links" array of an IP Network object are optional, the Redaction by Removal method [@?I-D.ietf-regext-rdap-redacted] MUST be used when redacting them.
 The following is an elided example of an IP Network object with redacted "geofeed" links: